fofxsoft/code-docs/GUIDE.md

 - Fourth item
 ```

+The rendered output looks like this:
+- First item
+- Second item
+- Third item
+- Fourth item

 ### Nested Unordered Lists
 To create a nested unordered list, simply add 4 spaces in front of the list item.